-Purpose Code Description Example the IESO will assess and determine the outage 's impact on the IESO-controlled grid .
-Manually/Automatically Removed From Service Unforeseen outages that result in manual or automatic removal of equipment/facilities from service.
-Unit trip from neutral overcurrent Failed to Synch Unforeseen outages resulting from a failure to synchronize generation equipment/facilities to the IESO-controlled grid .
+Purpose Code Description Example Manually/Automatically Removed From Service Unforeseen outages that result in manual or automatic removal of equipment/facilities from service.
+Unit trip from neutral overcurrent Failed to Synch Unforeseen outages resulting from a failure to synchronize generation or electricity storage equipment/facilities to the IESO-controlled grid .
 Unit breaker failed to synch Segregated Mode of Operation Outage to indicate generation or transmission equipment/facilities being disconnected from the IESO - controlled grid and connected to an external system, i.e. Quebec.
-Generation facility connected to Quebec Cyber Asset Change/ Relay Setting Change Outages to indicate hardware/software changes for RTUs, gateways, routers, protection relays etc. intended to separate such requests from other general planned outages.
+Generation facility connected to Quebec Cyber Asset Change/ Relay Setting Change Outages to indicate hardware/software changes for RTUs, gateways, routers, protection relays etc. intended to separate such requests from other general planned outages .
 Software changes for RTU Transmission Equipment Derating Outages to indicate that a piece of transmission equipment is operating at a reduced equipment rating.
 Transformer derating for degraded cooling Switching Short duration outage required to support the removal of equipment for a separate outage request.
-Circuit terminals required for 15 min to switch circuit out of service Telco Third Party Threat Telecommunication outages requested of Hydro One by a third party telecom provider Third party company to perform protection and control maintenance of Access Multiplexer Self-Bottling Outages implemented to indicate that a variable generation resource is operating to a reduced maximum generation output due to constraints resulting from transmission element outages within the resource's facility.
+Circuit terminals required for 15 min to switch circuit out of service Telco Third Party Threat Telecommunication outage s requested of Hydro One by a third party telecom provider Third party company to perform protection and control maintenance of Access Multiplexer Self-Bottling Outages implemented to indicate that a variable generation resource is operating to a reduced maximum generation output due to constraints resulting from transmission element outages within the resource's facility.
 Note: This is to ensure that the centralized forecast predicts output of the station proportionate to their available capacity but capped at a derated maximum, rather than proportionate to their derated maximum as would be the case with a normal derate outage request.
-100 MVA variable generation resource normally connected to two 50 MVA transformers, but one transformer is out-of- service lcing Outages implemented to indicate reduced generation capacity due to icing conditions.
-Ice on wind turbines Other Market participants may use this Purpose Code for outages being requested for any reason other than those Generation facility unavailable for
+100 MVA variable generation resource normally connected to two 50 MVA transformers, but one transformer is out-of- service Icing Outages implemented to indicate reduced generation capacity due to icing conditions.
+Ice on wind turbines Other Market participants may use this Purpose Code for outages being requested for any reason other than those listed above.
+Generation facility or electricity storage facility unavailable for Generation Rejection